Inferno

 “History passes on, from one turmoil, from one catastrophe to the next, with brief intervals of happiness, little islands which it spares for a time, until they too are engulfed.
 All in all — as Max Weber put it — a road paved by the devil with demolished values. … Once again we are faced with the question is it God or the devil who governs the world?
 And though we may believe that ultimately the devil is in the service of God, there is no proof of it.” — Karl Jaspers

-If we look closely, we will see that the call of conscience is essentially irrational and unconditional, because we do not perceive it indirectly through the arguments of ratio (reason), but directly in the very core of our existence, but we cannot objectify its source, nor can we objectify the source of our freedom, because we hear conscience from the same source from which our free individual existence springs — from Transcendence, the glimpse of whose Light is our freedom and conscience.
+If we look closely, we will see that the call of conscience is essentially suprarational and unconditional, because we do not perceive it indirectly through the arguments of ratio (reason), but directly in the very core of our existence, but we cannot objectify its source, nor can we objectify the source of our freedom, because we hear conscience from the same source from which our free individual existence springs — from Transcendence.

-We can rationalize conscience with rules of ethics and aesthetics, moral laws, commandments, etc., but all such rationalizations will only be surrogates of conscience, which should not overshadow conscience itself and, in fact, are of no need for us, because we ourselves, without intermediaries, always stand at the frontier of our transcendental subjectivity, through which Transcendence speaks to us in the language of freedom and conscience.
+We can rationalize conscience with the rules of ethics and aesthetics, moral laws, commandments, and so on, but all such rationalizations will only be surrogates of conscience, which should not overshadow conscience itself and, by and large, are not necessary for us, because we ourselves, without intermediaries, always stand on the border of transcendental subjectivity, through which Transcendence speaks to us in the language of freedom and conscience.

 “Guidance through Transcendence is different from any guidance in the world, for God’s guidance is of only one kind.
 It is given through freedom itself.” — Karl Jaspers